Rock the Block

 While new home construction continues to play a vital role, a bigger toolbox that includes repairs and other services allows Habitat to serve more families.
 Neighborhood Revitalization starts at the grassroots level — with people in the community determining the goals for their neighborhood.

-Goals for Neighborhood Revitalization include serving more families through an expanded array of housing products; demonstrating an improved quality of life in the communities where we serve; broaden the base of Habitat’s financial support and to increase volunteer participation.
+Goals for Neighborhood Revitalization include serving more families through an expanded array of housing products; demonstrating an improved quality of life in the communities where we serve; broadening the base of Habitat’s financial support and increasing volunteer participation.

-Rock the Block is an event held in a targeted neighborhood for a concentrated period of time, focusing on small-scale home repair and preservation projects for low income homeowners, and community projects to improve and beautify the neighborhood surrounding the homes.
+Rock the Block takes place in targeted neighborhoods for a concentrated period of time, focusing on exterior home repair and preservation projects for low-income homeowners, and community projects to improve and beautify the neighborhood surrounding the homes.

-Rock the Block events showcase Habitat’s Neighborhood Revitalization program, which brings people together to improve the quality of life in targeted neighborhoods.
+Rock the Block showcases Habitat’s Neighborhood Revitalization program, which brings people together to improve the quality of life in targeted neighborhoods.
 Neighborhood revitalization will look different in each target neighborhood based on the needs and interests of the residents.
-Beyond the Rock the Block event, residents in targeted neighborhoods will also be given access to Habitat’s home repair program providing critical home repairs, weatherization and larger-scale home preservation work.
+Beyond the Rock the Block program, residents in targeted neighborhoods will also be given access to Habitat’s home repair program providing critical home repairs, weatherization, and larger-scale home preservation work.

 Rock the Block events will likely occur in a targeted neighborhoods where whole house rehabilitation and new construction are already underway or planned for the near future.
 By offering a mix of housing solutions, we can work with residents and community partners to truly transform neighborhoods in need.

-Imagine over 500 of your closest friends, family and community members circling around this neighborhood, coming together and lifting it up through park clean ups, exterior home repairs, landscaping, painting and more!
+Imagine hundreds of your closest friends, family, and community members circling around this neighborhood, coming together and lifting it up through exterior home repairs, park clean ups, landscaping, painting, and more!

-Homeowners will pay for their home improvements through non-interest deferred loans.
+Homeowners will pay for their home improvements through zero-interest deferred loans.
 Homeowner’s loan payments and community investments into Habitat’s Neighborhood Revitalization Investment fund financially support the community projects and related program expenses.